Site icon She Travels Australia

 Rottnest Island Beaches

 There are a total of 20 bays and 63 beaches on Rottnest Island.
-I chose to visit these below due to the reviews I had read beforehand, the amount of time I had on the island (half a day) and cooler weather conditions.
+I chose to visit the below due to the reviews I had read beforehand and cooler weather conditions.

 Here is a list of my favourite beaches on Rottnest Island!